gali8/Tesseract-OCR-iOS/README.md

-Tesseract OCR iOS 1.5 (iOS7 ready)
+Tesseract OCR iOS 1.51 (iOS7 ready)
 =================

 **Tesseract OCR iOS is a Framework for iOS5+.**

-It will help you to use OCR in a iOS project.
+It will help you to use OCR in iOS projects.
 Easy and fast.

 <br/>
 Template Framework Project